Marwan-M-Ai/EV_Vehicle_Demand_Prediction/README.md

 Built and trained a predictive model for EV demand (3-year forecast)

-Developed a Streamlit-based website for interactive prediction exploration
+Developed an interactive Streamlit dashboard for prediction exploration